Siding Options For Every Home

 Lower Energy Bills

-Adding insulated siding with an R-value of 3 to 4 cuts heating and cooling costs 5% to 15% per year, mostly by stopping thermal bridging through the wall studs.
+Adding insulated siding with an R-value of 3 to 4 may help reduce heating and cooling costs by around 5% to 15% per year, depending on the home, climate, and installation details.

 30 To 50 Year Lifespan